dfinity/motoko/stdlib/examples/produce-exchange/README.md

 Produce Exchange Canister Component
 =====================================

-The produce exchange (PE) is a canonical example Dapp, illustrating the DFINITY Dapp design process on a realistic marketplace-like application.

-We give an example of ActorScript's role in DFINITY by implementing the Produce Exchange Canister Component in ActorScript.
+We give an example of ActorScript's role in DFINITY by implementing the **Produce Exchange Canister Component** in ActorScript.

+The **produce exchange** gives a realistic marketplace-like application, and servers as our canonical example Dapp.

+We use it here to illustrate ActorScript the language, the standard library, and the associated the DFINITY Dapp design process.

 Prior documentation
 -------------------